tejasvaidhyadev/tejasvaidhyadev.github.io/pages/index.md

 I am an Undergrad Researcher.
 I am currently in my senior year of Undergraduate studies, pursuing my major in Bachelor of Architecture and Planning and Minor in Mathematics and Computing at IIT Kharagpur.
 My research interest lies in Causality and Natural language processing.

 I love Programming, Designing, and Planning.
 I also enjoy watching Anime, reading non-fiction, film making, cooking, and interacting with new people.
 I am a foodie.
 In my free time, I like to explore food (you can often find me in some of the eateries of KGP).
 I have always adored technology and am very much fascinated by how it affects the life of people.

+{% include elements/button.html link="https://scholar.google.com/citations?user=dGedZKoAAAAJ&hl=en)" text="Google Scholar" style="outline-dark" size="sm" %} / {% include elements/button.html link="https://twitter.com/imtejas13" text="Twitter" style="outline-dark" size="sm" %}

 ___